 To maximize the opportunities for income generation of the partnership.

-To identify and exploit appropriate income generation opportunities to benefit the partnership schools.
+To identify and explore appropriate income generation opportunities to benefit the partnership schools.

 Mrs Beryl Badger, Chair of Partnership Governors